thesunboye/vendetta-plugins/plugins/account-swap/README.md

 This Vendetta plugin allows users to securely swap Discord accounts or share account access through a sophisticated protocol system.

+## ⚠️ Safety Considerations

+### **For Users**
+- Only use with completely trusted individuals
+- Understand that tokens provide full account access
+- Use whitelist for frequently trusted users
+- Be extremely careful with auto-accept settings

+### **For Developers**
+- Always validate tokens before use
+- Implement proper cleanup on all code paths
+- Use clear, descriptive error messages
+- Test timeout and error scenarios thoroughly

 ## 📁 Project Structure

 ```